MOconnorUS/usb-interfacing/README.md

 5. The AVR-GCC package installed and added to your PATH
 6. Git installed
 7. Install Python and add it to your PATH
-8. Install FDTI drivers to ensure your SH-U09C is detected via the COM port
+8. Install FTDI drivers to ensure your SH-U09C is detected via the COM port

 Once you have everything, follow the detailed guide below on how to set everything up and execute the project.